MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-purge.md

 	* Scheduled - purge operation is scheduled for execution.
 If job remains **Scheduled**, there's probably a backlog of purge operations.
 See [purge performance](#purge-performance) to clear this backlog.
 If a purge operation fails on a transient error, it will be retried by the DM and set to **Scheduled** again (so you may see an operation transition from **Scheduled** to **InProgress** and back to **Scheduled**).
 	* InProgress - the purge operation is in-progress in the engine.
 	* Completed - purge completed successfully.
-	* BadInput - purge failed on bad input and will not be retried.
+	* BadInput - purge failed on bad input and won't be retried.
 This failure may be due to various issues such as a syntax error in the predicate, an illegal predicate for purge commands, a query that exceeds limits (for example, over 1M entities in an `externaldata` operator or over 64 MB of total expanded query size), and 404 or 403 errors for `externaldata` blobs.
-	* Failed - purge failed and will not be retried.
+	* Failed - purge failed and won't be retried.
 This failure may happen if the operation was waiting in the queue for too long (over 14 days), due to a backlog of other purge operations or a number of failures that exceed the retry limit.
 The latter will raise an internal monitoring alert and will be investigated by the Azure Data Explorer team.
 * **`StateDetails`** - a description of the State.
 * **`EngineStartTime`** - the time the command was issued to the engine.
 If there's a large difference between this time and ScheduledTime, there's usually a significant backlog of purge operations and the cluster is not keeping up with the pace.
 * **`EngineDuration`** - time of actual purge execution in the engine.
 If purge was retried several times, it's the sum of all the execution durations.